garethrepton/garethrepton.github.io/_posts/2018-05-23-Reduce-unit-test-friction-patterns - 4 - Test Data Builder.md

      {% endhighlight %}

-So a couple of important points here...
+In short, it is encapsulating the construction of the zoo, and the animals within it into a single unified, and simplified interface that we can call in the tests.
+A couple of important points are...

-1. To add an animals (or set of) you call the "WithAnimals" method.
+* To add animals you call the "WithAnimals" method.
 This returns the ZooBuilder after its appended the new animals, this is to make the api fluent so you can just do:    {% highlight CSharp %}  new ZooBuilder().WithAnimals("Lion", 3).WithAnimals("Rabbit", 3);    {% endhighlight %}.
 This is very powerful as it means test construction can be very clear and succinctly expresses the test setup.
-2. The build method builds the test data, which in this case is actually the target of the test.
+* The build method builds the test data, which in this case is actually the target of the test.

 This object now massively simplifies our earlier tests and they become:
      {% highlight CSharp %}